ChristophePhillips/CurriculumVitae/myCV.md

 - 2018 - 2021.
 Ad hoc member of the “Program Committee”, [Organization for Human Brain Mapping](https://www.humanbrainmapping.org/): keynote speakers, symposium and oral sessions selection.
 - 2017 - now.
 Board member of the [“Belgian Society for Neuroscience”](https://bsn.ulb.be/).
 - 2016 - now.
 Representative of the GIGA scientific staff on the ["Conseil du Corps Scientifique"](http://labos.ulg.ac.be/ccs/), ULiège.
-- *de facto* member of the Academic Council, Faculty of Applied Sciences, ULiège.
+- 2015 - now. *De facto* member of the Academic Council, School of Engineering, ULiège.
-- former member of several commissions for the designation of new Academics, [Faculty of Applied Sciences](https://www.facsa.uliege.be/), ULiège.
+- former member of several commissions for the designation of new Academics, School of Engineering, ULiège.
 - 2017 - 2018.
 Member of the “Communication Committee”, Organization for Human Brain Mapping.